 ~x~

-The Reaper Zephyrus stared at the first page of his Reaping Schedule with a look of utter bewilderment on his face.
-He could have sworn that a second ago the name Masao, Tatsuyuki had been at the top of his appointments.
-He'd just been on his way to collect the boy's soul when suddenly the name had disappeared.
+In the darkest depths of the Spirit Plane, Zephyrus frowned at the first page on his Reaping Schedule.
+A second ago the name Masao, Tatsuyuki had been at the top of his appointments, he'd been just about to go and collect the boy's soul when the pages had started fluttering on their own and the name had disappeared.

-This had been happening to him a lot recently.
-Names would suddenly disappear from the top of his reaping list and reappear somewhere else with a new cause of death.
-It was mostly accident victims.
-Just last week some woman was supposed to be run over by a car and die from a haemorrhage, but her name had vanished just moments before he was supposed to collect her soul.
-When he'd found it again, the Schedule had said that she was going to die of a neurodegenerative disease some forty years into the future.
+This wasn't the first time this had happened.
+Ever since he'd been moved to this sector, names had been disappearing from the top of his list and reappearing elsewhere with a new cause of death almost constantly.
+Accident victims, for the most part.
+Why, just last week some woman was supposed to be run over by a car and die from a haemorrhage, but her name had vanished just moments before he was supposed to collect her soul.
+When he'd finally found it again, the Schedule had told him that she was going to die of a neurodegenerative disease some forty years into the future.
+He knew exactly what it meant, and the very idea filled him with dread.

 "What's wrong, Zephyrus?"